Rolvaag Memorial Library

 Our catalog, databases, and digital collections can be searched from the Libraries' homepage.

-Rolvaag Library will be closed until further notice.
+Rolvaag Library will be closed December 24th - January 3rd.

 Rolvaag Library is connected to Buntrock Commons on the east side of campus.
 The library is 5 and a half levels, with collections and services distributed as follows:

 |Call Numbers starting M||Located in the Music Library|